ShunSakurai/check_forbidden/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.8.4, October 23, 2016
+- Avoid using comma in the exported CSV file

 ### v1.8.3, September 29, 2016
 - Delete the installer after applying the update (works on CLI only)
 - * Resolve an issue where the versions are not compared correctly